chantzos/__/README.md

 Applications can start at the same window/process other instances of themselves, without forking
 a new process.

-Applications can start other applications (throw F2), in separate procces and with no connection to
+Applications can start other applications (through F2), in separate procces and with no connection to
 each other.
 Responsible for this is the master process (the first one that started),
-which is also indicated as master to the drawing line at the top).
+which is also indicated as MASTER to the drawing line at the top).

 Also, they can put themselves in idled mode, unless it's the master process (which currently exits),
 and can cycle throw the running applications using F1.
 The ":q" command exits the focused application - for now if it's the master application this
 results in an grand exit, but this should change; at least in the case of the master process
-there should be a forced confirmation.
+there should be a forced confirmation - done in 82f23bc)

 Also, they can start children of applications, which they have relation only to the application that
 started them, and cannot be seen by others, neither can see others.
 Those can be dettached and return
 the focus to its parent process by using Ctrl-j, and reattached from its parent throw F5.
+(for now children can start children (which is in testing phase) but idle and quit is the same
+thing for them)

 So, that's the design so far and I think few things will change in this regard.